PaulSchiretz/pgl-backup/README.md

 *   **Intelligent Archiving (Incremental Mode)**: The archive interval can be set to `auto` (the default) to automatically align with your retention policy.
 If you keep hourly backups, it will archive hourly.
 This prevents configuration mismatches and ensures your retention slots are filled efficiently.
 *   **Automatic and Resilient Compression**: To save disk space, you can enable automatic compression of backups into `.tar.zst`, `.zip` or `.tar.gz` archives.
 If compression fails (e.g., due to a corrupt file), the original backup is left untouched.
 *   **Concurrency Safe**: A robust file-locking mechanism prevents multiple backup instances from running against the same target directory simultaneously, protecting data integrity.
+*   **Symbolic Link Support**: Preserves symbolic links in the destination.
+On Windows, creating symlinks requires the user to have the appropriate privileges (Run as Administrator) or Developer Mode enabled.
 *   **Pre- and Post-Backup Hooks**: Execute custom shell commands before the sync begins or after it completes, perfect for tasks like dumping a database or sending a notification.
 *   **Adjustable Configuration**: Configure backups using a simple `pgl-backup.config.json` JSON file, and override any setting with command-line flags for one-off tasks.
 *   **Multiple Sync Engines**: